gillianzliu/rshell/README.md

 * Directories are colored in bold blue, hidden files with a gray background, executable files in green, and symbolic links in light blue.

+###cp

+* It will move the contents of the source file to the destination file.

+* The destination file must not already exist or there will be an error.

+* `-a` is the only accepted optional flag, it cannot contain anything after or before the `a`.
+If `-a` if given, `cp` will preform three types of copying and output the time taken for each.
+Without, it will just preform the fastest of the three.

 ##Bugs and Limitations